sahmaragaev/spotify-downloader/README.md

-# Spotify Playlist Song Downloader and YouTube Downloader
+# Spotify Playlist Song Downloader (No Selenium Version)

-This project automates the process of extracting songs and their authors from a Spotify playlist and then downloading those songs from YouTube as MP4 files.
-The project uses Selenium to scrape the Spotify playlist and Pytube to search and download the songs from YouTube.
+This project scrapes songs and their authors from a Spotify playlist without using Selenium.
+It uses `beautifulsoup4` for scraping the playlist and `pytube` to search and download the songs from YouTube.

 ## Features

-- Scrape song names and author names from a Spotify playlist.
+- Scrape song names and author names from a Spotify playlist without browser automation.
-- Automate scrolling through the playlist until all songs are captured.
 - Search for the song on YouTube using the song and author names.
 - Download the highest quality available version of the song from YouTube.

 ## Requirements

 ### Python Libraries:
-- `selenium`: For browser automation.
+- `beautifulsoup4`: For HTML parsing and scraping.
+- `requests`: For sending HTTP requests to the Spotify playlist URL.
 - `pytube`: For searching and downloading YouTube videos.
-- `msvcrt`: For listening for user input to stop the scrolling.
-- `time`: For adding delays during scrolling.

-### Web Driver:
-- **Google Chrome Driver**: Ensure that you have installed the ChromeDriver and it's accessible through your system's PATH.
-[Download ChromeDriver](https://sites.google.com/chromium.org/driver/)

 ## Installation